 For a completely custom look, you can integrate the same exposed aggregate for your driveway into pathways, sidewalks, patios, steps, entryways, and even pool surrounds.
 This creates a consistent aesthetic that can blend into or alongside existing structures.
 The natural appearance can blend well with earthy tones in landscaping or nearby decking to create a complete look for your entire property.

-Take it a step further, and you can use a matching exposed aggregate concrete mix for benchtops in outdoor kitchens, concrete seating surrounds,
+Take it a step further, and you can use a matching concrete mix for benchtops in outdoor kitchens, concrete seating surrounds,

 Looking for a little inspo?
 Click here to browse our striking project gallery